phtoselli/smoking/README.md

-## Hi 👋, welcome to smoking repository
+## Hi 👋, welcome to smoking repository!

 🚬 This is a simple python program that checks how much you've spent on cigarettes.